anewgard41/TrailBuddy/README.md

 ### Test Instructions

-Currently no test has been setup for this application.
+Currently, no test has been set up for this application.

 ### License